gabrielesartor/GA_MMS/README.md

 This class is implemented to run 50 iteration of the algorithm for each combination of parameter, writing on a csv file the best result of each iteration.
 (It takes a lot of time...)

+To execute it, open the terminal in GA_MMS/src/ and run the command: java testValues data_file_name

 Example of execution

 java testValues u_s_hihi_512_16.txt